Demi-Leigh Nel-Peters Flaunts Cleavage In Plunge Dress

 “Beautiful as always love from Indonesia,” commented an international follower.

 And that’s not to mention the selfie that Demi-Leigh shared prior to her newest post.
-She smiled with her lips closed for the shot, and showed off her makeup and hair.
-She wore her hair down in a side part, and curled the ends for a glamorous look.
-She also sported a light, rich hue of lipstick along with a small cat eye.
+She smiled with her lips closed for the shot and showed off her makeup and hair.
+She wore her hair down in a side part and curled the ends for a glamorous look.
+She also sported a light, rich hue of lipstick along with a small cat-eye.

 This photo led to tons of comments from adoring fans, many who referenced her prior reign as Miss Universe.